Research Robots Humanoid Applications Industries Technology Contact

 4-Axis Freedom

-Unlike 6-axis arms, SCARAs typically operate with 4 degrees of freedom: X, Y, Z, and Theta (rotation).
-This simplified kinematics results in faster cycle times and easier programming for flat-plane operations.
+Unlike 6-axis arms, SCARAs stick to 4 degrees of freedom: X, Y, Z, and rotation (Theta).
+This keeps things simple, speeding up cycles and programming for flat-surface jobs.

 High-Speed Operation

-Due to their specialized joint configuration and lower moving mass, SCARA robots achieve higher accelerations and velocities than articulated arms, essential for high-throughput mobile fulfillment.
+Thanks to their joint setup and lighter moving parts, SCARAs hit higher speeds and accelerations than full articulated arms—crucial for high-volume mobile fulfillment.

 Repeatability